-The program or institution must provide a description of any larger organizational structure within which it exists, such as a larger unit or institution of which a program is a part.
+The program or institution must provide a description of any larger organizational structure within which it exists, such as a larger unit or a university or college of which a program is a part.
 A program or institution must also describe its relationship to any external entity that exercises authority over it, including committees, governing boards, or owners.